MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 ### Do not use forward referencing and backward referencing

-To increase clarity and avoid errors, design your formulas so that they do not refer forward (to the right or below) to other formulas or cells.
+To increase clarity and avoid errors, design your formulas so that they don't refer forward (to the right or below) to other formulas or cells.
 Forward referencing usually does not affect calculation performance, except in extreme cases for the first calculation of a workbook, where it might take longer to establish a sensible calculation sequence if there are many formulas that need to have their calculation deferred.

 ### Minimize use of circular references with iteration